Didcot Garden Town – updates

 Newsletter

 We produce a newsletter to keep you up to date on what’s happening in and around the garden town.
-Here’s our latest newsletter we sent out in September.
+Click here for our latest Winter 2026 newsletter.

 If you’d like to sign up and receive our newsletters to find out more about the exciting projects planned for the town – register for updates by pressing the button below:

-Find out more about the Didcot Garden Town and the delivery plan here.
+Find out more about Didcot Garden Town by visiting our other website pages

 Contact us - Didcot Garden Town